micmejia/bible-dump/AMPC/Judges/Judg 9.md

 And Abimelech fought against the city all that day.
 He took the city and slew the people who were in it.
-He demolished the city and [^a]sowed it with salt.
+He demolished the city and sowed it with salt.